• Skip to primary navigation

 • 1 tablespoon sugar

-• 2 tablespoons fish sauce See note
+• 2 tablespoons fish sauce Note 2

 • 4 lime leaves

-• 4 very fresh eggs
+• 4 eggs very fresh

 • a splash of white wine vinegar

-• fine sea salt and pepper
+• fine sea salt and ground black pepper

 Instructions

-Poached Eggs:
+Poached eggs:

 • Create a swirl in the water using a whisk.
 Carefully place the eggs into the water.
-It is preferable to poach only two eggs at the time, so either poach the eggs in batches or use two pans.
+It is preferable to poach only two eggs at a time, so either poach the eggs in batches or use two pans.

-• Set the timer to 4 minutes.
+• Poach the eggs: Set the timer to 4 minutes.
 Check if the eggs are done to your liking by carefully lifting one egg with a slotted spoon.
 You should be able to tell if it is done to your liking just by looking at it or touching it gently with a finger.
 If it's not done yet, place it back into the water and continue simmering for another ยฝ to 1 minute.

 Notes

-Nuoc mam or tuk trey if available, if not, regular fish sauce would do.
+2. Fish sauce: Nuoc mam or tuk trey if available, if not, regular fish sauce would do.

 Nutrition